rnambs/helloworld/index.md

 Right now, I spend most of my time leading the tech efforts for [Jochi](https://www.jochi.info/), which simplifies online school and learning for students and administrators - a massive problem that my co-founder and I faced.
 If you know of schools or administrators that could benefit from this, feel free to reach out to me!

 I'm also working on building **Penn Garage** - a MERN stack marketplace application to allow Penn students to buy/sell/trade items in a safe and convenient way.
-Currently, I work as a Teaching Assistant for [CIS 5500 - Databases](https://online.seas.upenn.edu/courses/cis-550-database-information-systems/) - a graduate level course on  Databases, Information Systems, and Data Management - working under Professor Susan Davidson.
+Currently, I work as a Teaching Assistant for [CIS 5500 - Databases](https://online.seas.upenn.edu/courses/cis-550-database-information-systems/) - a graduate level course on  Databases, Information Systems, and Data Management - working with Professor Susan Davidson.
 To see more of my past projects and involvements, scroll down.

 ## Experiences